 Percolation (Perc) tests are conducted to determine the suitability of a site to accept wastewater discharge from a septic system.

 The suitability of a parcel for development is determined by the ability to adequately discharge sewage generated on the property, the site selection, testing times, and procedures are best discussed and determined by the Health Department.
-Preparation for Perc test is shown here.
+For instructions on preparation for perc testing, contact environmental health at 301-759-5040 or download the Percolation Testing and Soil Analysis for On-site Sewage Disposal Systems brochure.

 Call 301-759-5040 to arrange for a consultation on Perc test requirements and procedures.
 Perc Tests are $200.00/lot tested.
 Download a Perc Test Application here.